PeterT1000/trackrad2025/README.md

 # TrackRAD2025

-> This repository, the website, and the possibility to participate is still under construction and will be released on February 15th, 2025.
+> This repository, the website, and the possibility to participate are still under construction and will be released on March 15th according to TrackRAD2025's official timeline.

 ![screenshot](images/header.jpeg)